paridebroggi/paridebroggi.github.io/_posts/blogposts/2017-10-12-pinterest-collectionview-layout.markdown

 The layout is then responsible for determining the placement and visual attributes of the views.

-You’ve likely used the default flow layout — a layout class provided by UIKit — which consists of a basic grid layout with some customizations.
+You’ve likely used the default flow layout (a layout class provided by UIKit) which consists of a basic grid layout with some customizations.

 But you can also implement your own custom layouts to arrange the views any way you like; this is what makes the collection view so flexible and powerful.